OnePlus Watch Harry Potter Edition could be in the works - 9to5Google

 As a side note, we’re told separately that this product will be sold in Asia only.

-Why is OnePlus working on this?
+Why is OnePlus working on these seemingly random special editions?
 Your guess is as good as ours.
 It’s not like there are glaring issues to fix or a lack of meaningful updates since launch.

 More on OnePlus Watch:

-Note: Update: Also coming to just one region is the OnePlus Watch Cyberpunk 2077 Edition (via Android Authority).
-This special version of the watch was rumored a while back, but now, it’s set to go on sale in China.
-This comes several months after the debut of the Cyberpunk-edition OnePlus 8T that released in China last year.
-This may be a result of the Watch’s release being delayed.
-Whatever the case, you’ll be able to buy an unfinished smartwatch to match your unfinished video game later this month.